Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

-parLocation    | No       | The Azure Region to deploy the resources into. parCompanyPrefix | No       | Prefix value which will be prepended to all resource names. parHubNetworkName | No       | Name for Hub Network. parGlobalResourceLock | No       | Global Resource Lock Configuration used for all resources deployed in this module. parHubNetworkAddressPrefix | No       | The IP address range for Hub Network. parSubnets     | No       | The name, IP address range, network security group, route table and delegation serviceName for each subnet in the virtual networks. parDnsServerIps | No       | Array of DNS Server IP addresses for VNet. parVirtualNetworkLock | No       | Resource Lock Configuration for Virtual Network. parPublicIpSku | No       | Public IP Address SKU. parPublicIpPrefix | No       | Optional Prefix for Public IPs.
+parLocation    | No       | The Azure Region to deploy the resources into. parCompanyPrefix | No       | Prefix value which will be prepended to all resource names. parHubNetworkName | No       | Name for Hub Network. parGlobalResourceLock | No       | Global Resource Lock Configuration used for all resources deployed in this module.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.
+parHubNetworkAddressPrefix | No       | The IP address range for Hub Network. parSubnets     | No       | The name, IP address range, network security group, route table and delegation serviceName for each subnet in the virtual networks. parDnsServerIps | No       | Array of DNS Server IP addresses for VNet. parVirtualNetworkLock | No       | Resource Lock Configuration for Virtual Network.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.
+parPublicIpSku | No       | Public IP Address SKU. parPublicIpPrefix | No       | Optional Prefix for Public IPs.
 Include a succedent dash if required.
 Example: prefix- parPublicIpSuffix | No       | Optional Suffix for Public IPs.
 Include a preceding dash if required.
 Example: -suffix